jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 Small changes are easy to understand and quick to communicate to all teammates, instead of the one teammate who did the review.[^bb_understand]

 [^bb_understand]:
-{-} Big changes can require sitting with teammates to explain, or even a team meeting!
+{-} Big changes can require sitting with teammates to explain them, or even a team meeting!

 &check; *Fast code reviews*